Loading...

 I have a friend who will be visiting me for a few days.
 Do they have to register their car?

-Yes.
-All vehicles parked at The Claremont Colleges must be registered or display a guest parking permit.
-Your friend can apply for a guest parking permit at your College.
+Yes, all vehicles parked at The Claremont Colleges must be registered or display a guest parking permit.
+Your friend can apply for a guest parking permit at your college.

 I just brought a car on campus.
 How much time do I have before I have to register it?